Phototherapy for Jaundice

 Managing Bilirubin Levels in Infants through Phototherapy

-Phototherapy is a common treatment used to manage elevated levels of bilirubin in infants, especially those with jaundice.
+Doctors commonly use phototherapy to manage elevated levels of bilirubin in infants, especially those with jaundice.
 This non-invasive treatment involves exposing the baby’s skin to a specific type of light that helps break down the bilirubin in the bloodstream.
-The light is usually blue or green and is absorbed by the baby’s skin, converting the bilirubin into a form that can be easily excreted through the urine.
+The baby’s skin usually absorbs the blue or green light, converting the bilirubin into a form that the body can easily excrete through the urine.

 Doctors closely monitor the baby’s bilirubin levels during phototherapy to ensure that they are responding well to treatment.
 The duration and intensity of phototherapy may be adjusted based on the baby’s specific needs.
 Some infants may require phototherapy for only a few hours, while others may need it for several days.
 In severe cases, a baby may need to be admitted to the hospital for continuous phototherapy to prevent complications from high bilirubin levels.